adrhill/julia-ml-course/website/index.md

 Many thanks to
 - [Fons van der Plas](https://github.com/fonsp) for making Pluto and helping me build this website
 - [Niklas Schmitz](https://github.com/niklasschmitz) for feedback on the AD lecture
+- [Janes Sanne](https://github.com/JeanAnNess) for his help as a teaching assistant
 - [Théo Galy-Fajou](https://github.com/theogf) and [Johnny Chen](https://github.com/johnnychen94) for their mentorship
 - everyone who contributed to the packages covered in this lecture